irssi/irssi.github.io/documentation/settings/index.markdown

 {:#massjoin_max_wait}
 ` massjoin_max_wait = 5000 `

-> The amount of time to watch for mass-joins.
+> The amount of time to watch for mass-joins, in seconds.
 >
-> I'm not sure which unit of time is used to measure massjoin_max_wait.
+> 5000 is probably a bit too much.

 {:#max_wildcard_modes}
 ` max_wildcard_modes = 6 `